giangalv/RESEARCH_TRACK_1/ros_simulation/README.md

 > sudo apt install xterm

-Now we need to run the ROS master in a separete terminal:

-> roscore

 We can then install the module.
 Go inside the root directory of your ROS workspace and run the command:

 > catkin_make

+Now we need to run the ROS master in a separete terminal:

+> roscore

 Finally, launch the simulation with the roslaunch command:

 > roslaunch ros_simulation assignment1.launch

+If you want to read the service's value (reached ad cancelled goals), run the command:

+> rosservice call /goals_srv